Jeanreno007/bababa-button/README.md

 ## LICENCE

-Program: MIT

-Audio: According to the [Hololive secondary creation licence](https://www.hololive.tv/terms).

-This project is a work of fans and is not related to the hololive official.
+This project is a work of fans.

 ## Special Thanks

-This project is supported by MeowSound Idols.

-This project is modified based on the [Meamea button](https://github.com/zyzsdy/meamea-button).
+This project is modified based on the [aqua button](hhttps://github.com/zyzsdy/aqua-button).